-Cause Action The OHP may not be properly installed. ■ Test basic OHP functionality.
-Connect a corded phone to the FXS port configured for paging.
-Page all extensions and verify that the phone rings when paged.
-If the phone does not ring, there is a problem with the WebUI configuration or the installation at the ATA. d.
-If the phone rings, the configuration allows communication with the OHP, verify your paging equipment: Does it have power?
-Is it turned on?
-Refer to your paging equipment documentation if there are still problems.
+Cause Action The OHP may not be properly installed.
+Test basic OHP f unctionality. a.
+Connect a co configured fo orded phone to the FXS port or paging. b.
+Page all exte rings when p nsions and verify that the phone aged. • does not ring, there is a problem bUI configuration or the t the ATA. rings, the configuration allows on with the OHP, verify your ment: Does it have power?
+Is it turned on? docu r to your paging equipment mentation if there are still lems.
 There may be a problem with the paging equipment or its setup.
 Verify your paging equipment configuration.
 Check to see if the OHP system has settings that need to be adjusted to work with Synapse.
 Refer to your paging equipment documentation or to your installer.

-Cause Action There may be a problem with the connection between the FXS port and the OHP system. ■ Verify that your paging equipment is connected to FXS 1 or FXS 2.
+Cause Ac Action There may be a problem with the connection between the FXS port and the OHP system. • Verify that your paging equipment is connected to FXS 1 or FXS 2.
 If not, connect it, or change the OHP configuration in the WebUI if your OHP equipment is intended to be connected to the AUX OUT jack.
-For background information and configuration instructions, see "Overhead Paging Overview" on page 21.
-Verify the Single-Zone on FXS WebUI configuration: Log on to the WebUI as administrator and click Overhead Paging. b.
-Verify that Paging is set to Enable .
-Verify that the Paging System Type is set to Single Zone. d.
-Verify that Select Paging Port is set to FXS 1 or FXS 2 and that your OHP system is physically plugged into the FXS port with the same number. e.
+For background information and configuration instructions, see "Overhead Paging Overview" on page 22.
+Verify the Single-Zone on FXS WebUI configuration: • a.
+Log on to the WebUI as administrator a click Overhead Paging . ind b.
+Verify that Paging is set to Enable . c.
+Verify that the Paging System Type is s Single Zone . set to d.
+Verify that Select Paging Port is set to FXS 1 or FXS 2 and that your OHP system physically plugged into the FXS port with same number. em is e.
 Click Apply.
-There may be a problem with the Paging Zone setup.
-Verify that the Paging Zone you are paging includes Overhead Page.
+There may be a problem with the Paging Zone setup. • Verify that the Paging Zone you are paging includes Overhead Page .